Functional-Bus-Description-Language/go-vfbdb/tests/co-simulations/proc/README.md

 Test checking `proc` with 2 parameters and no returns.
 First `param` is single with `Single` access strategy ,and second `param` is single with `Continuous` access strategy, Both parameters are placed within 2 registers.

+## 4
+Test checking `proc` with 1 parameter and no returns.
+The `param` is array with `Continuous` access strategy.
+Single argument is narrower than signle register, but no more than one argument fits single register.